 Truth and/or God

-Technically, Reblev exists as a digital garden where this examination takes place.
+Reblev exists as a digital garden where this examination takes place.

 A Cross-Cultural Bridge: Lev and Antahkarana

-I am from India, so of course the name also carries some fundamental roots from the place where I belong.
+I am from India, so of course, the name also carries some fundamental roots from the place where I belong.

 Site Functionality

-Comment Section
+3. Comment Section & Feedback

 Footnotes